DavidHospinal/FrontDentalVisionkmp/README.md

 ### Sample Images Folder

 - **Location**: `samples-images/` directory in the project root
-- **Contents**: 5 professionally curated dental X-ray images for immediate testing
+- **Contents**: 5 professionally curated dental images for immediate testing
 - **Usage**: These images are pre-validated to work optimally with the YOLOv12 detection model

 ### Testing Flexibility

 - You are **NOT limited** to the provided samples
 - Use your own dental images in standard formats (JPG, PNG)
-- Download external dental X-ray datasets for extensive testing
+- Download external dental  datasets for extensive testing
 - The model supports panoramic and periapical radiographs

 ### Quick Test Workflow